danieljcoh/sorcerers-and-champs/README.md

 # Sorcerer's and Champions

 ### Synopsis
-<p>Sorcerer's and Champions is a 2 versus 2 sword-fight chess game made with a lot of home made equipment comprised of aluminum and makey makey connecting all of the controllers.</p>
+<p>Sorcerer's and Champions is a 2 versus 2 sword-fighting, chess game made with a lot of home-made equipment comprised of aluminum with makey-makey connecting all of the controllers to the computer.</p>

 #### Controllers
 <ul>